Requirements: Mathematics & Statistics

-Majors are expected to attain a depth of study within mathematics.
-To this end, every major must take at least two courses at or above the 300 level.
+Majors are expected to attain a depth of study within mathematics or statistics.
+To this end, every major must take at least two MATH or STAT courses at or above the 300 level.
 At least one of these 300- or 400-level courses must reside within the major's area of focus.

 Majors are also expected to attain a breadth of knowledge spanning pure and applied mathematics and statistics.
 Hence every major must take at least two different columns that are not the area of focus.
 (These courses must not also be listed within the area of focus.)
 Additionally, every major must take at least one course from Category I and one course from Category II.